 Materials Used in Miniature Paintings of Rajasthan

 The colours used are totally natural, created from naturally occurring minerals, plants, conch shells, and even costly stones.
 Gold and silver are used for decorative touches.
 Because of the small shades of the art form, there is huge concern in the material used for paint and outside is to be painted.

 The Jodhpur School of miniature painting has the very essence of Rajasthan.
 Relaying the folklores through its art work it is instrumental in upholding the Rajasthani culture to the outside world.
 The tourists will be surprised to see the intricate art work.
 These paintings are made by hand and depict love scenes of legendary lovers like Dholu and Maru on camel back.
-One will also come across hunting scenes with animals like elephants and horses being the most popular figures.
-A lot of gold and stone colors are used to paint them.
+A lot of gold and stone colours are used to paint them.